akshirapov/automate-the-boring-stuff-with-Python/README.md

+# Automate the boring stuff with Python

-My project solutions for the book "Automate the boring stuff with python" by Al Sweigart.
+My project solutions for the book ["Automate the boring stuff with Python by Al Sweigart"](https://automatetheboringstuff.com/).